Skip to content

 → Download Now: Guide - Why Online Training is Essential For Logistics and Transportation

-Given how much employees value continual learning opportunities - particularly millennials and Gen X employees - it’s surprising how little some businesses invest in it.
+Given how much employees value continual learning opportunities - particularly millennials and Gen Z employees - it’s surprising how little some businesses invest in it.
 59% of millennials rate opportunities to learn and grow ‘extremely important’ when applying for a job.

 Health and safety updates and compliance training are ongoing considerations when it comes to the quality of your fleet.
 Reaching a remote workforce with continual learning and development opportunities is key to the engagement, safety, and retention of your workforce.
 It shouldn’t rely on instructor-led classroom training either.
 Having distributed teams calls for a digital solution to training.

 Organizations that neglect the continual development of their workforce risk being left behind.
-Or worse, falling foul to the looming driver shortage that’s threatening the transportation and logistics sector.
+Or worse, falling foul to the looming 'driver shortage' that’s threatening the transportation and logistics sector.

 Why is training important for fleet drivers?

-In the U.S., the average cost of a commercial trucking accident with one person injured is around $148,279.
+This is important given that in the U.S., the average cost of a commercial trucking accident with one person injured is around $148,279.
 Logistics companies lose $151 billion on injuries.
 Neither of these figures include the additional emotional and mental impact injuries have on your workforce.

 Boosting driver skills and knowledge keeps your business safe and ahead of your competitors.
 Dispersing simple tips around fuel-efficient driving techniques can save your business thousands each year.